gergonzalez/lumen-fractal/Readme.md

 ```

-And then, at your controller, if you are retrieven only one item:
+And then, at your controller, if you retrieve only one item:

 ```php